ESSENTIALS OF DIAGNOSIS

 Episiotomies may cause excessive bleeding if they involve arteries or large varicosities, if the episiotomy is large, or if a delay occurred between episiotomy and delivery or between delivery and repair of the episiotomy.

-Persistent bleeding (especially bright red) in the ...
+Persistent bleeding (especially ...